A Malaysian’s Handy Tips to Explore Malacca

 Did I say three?
 Oh, why not throw in another one…

-Aside from the many desserts from Peranakan cuisine, Malay cuisine itself has many different sweet desserts.
+Aside from the many desserts from Peranakan cuisine (which you are trying, right?), Malay cuisine itself has many different sweet desserts.
 One in particular is synonymous with Malacca.
 In fact, it is literally named after the state!

 Note: Another Malacca must-have dessert that vegans can have.